-The college offers courses at the Littleton Academic Center, 646 Union Street, Suite 300, in Littleton.
-This academic center offers increased access to quality postsecondary education.
-The Littleton office not only provides local access and assistance in college admissions procedures, academic advising and support, and financial aid information, but also provides a direct link with the main campus in Berlin.
+Littleton Academic Center, located at 646 Union Street, Suite 300, in Littleton, offers access to quality postsecondary education to Grafton County residents and our neighbors in Vermont.
+The Littleton office provides assistance with college admissions procedures, financial aid information, academic advising and support, and serves as a direct link to the main campus in Berlin.
+Tutoring, disability support services and college counseling is available by appointment.